cryonics84/Monsterr-Maze/README.md

 #### function update
 - Callback that gets called from netframe after each update

-#### function clientConnected
+#### function clientConnected(client, networkIdentity)
 - Callback called when client joined stage.
-- Add to server-controller interface.
+- Passes a Network Identity unique for that client.
+Can be used to store information about that client, such as: Name, connection status, playerNumber.

 #### function entityRemoved
 - Callback called when entity was removed (ex. after disconnect).